simonpenel/gtdrift_template/pipeline/scripts/analyses/verif/README.md

 ........................[database_DOMAIN2.hmm{.h3i,.h3f,.h3m.h3p}] (if DOMAIN2 is selected for paralogous analysis)
 ```

+> "domains" provides  the list of domains for which a hmm search and a paralogy analysis will be performed

+> "domains_simple" provides  the list of domains for which a hmm search  will be performed

 - `assemblies.json` file :
   The file contains the list of assemblies to be processed.